La Vernia High School

 La Vernia High School is a public high school located in La Vernia, Texas (USA).
 It is part of the La Vernia Independent School District located in northern Wilson County and classified as a 4A school by the UIL.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

-In 2017 the school was affected by a scandal on the varsity football team where younger students were raped during hazing rituals.
+In 2017 the school was affected by a scandal on the varsity football team where younger students were raped during hazing rituals and were not stopped by the coaches.